 - Can help reduce nerve-related pain.

-These benefits are the reasons so many athletes, weekend warriors, and desk workers are turning to intramuscular stimulation.
+These benefits are the reasons so many athletes, weekend warriors, and desk workers are turning to intramuscular electrical stimulation.

 Suitable Candidates